dyweb/blog/source/introduction_to_time_series_database.md

 Table of content

-- What is time series database
+- What is time series database (TSDB)
 - Time series data model
 - Evolve of time series database
 - Types of time series database